healingdrawing/task-bomberman-dom/README.md

 ## docker run

-To show two docker containers inside docker desktop or terminal, one for backend, and one for frontend (docker desktop must be started before), inside root folder of repository where `run.sh` placed, using terminal execute command:
+To show two docker containers inside docker desktop (docker desktop must be started in advance) or terminal, one for server, and one for client, inside root folder of repository where `run.sh` placed, using terminal execute command:
 - `./run.sh`
 to show containers in terminal:
 - `docker ps -a`

 ## dev run

-### backend
+### server

-- `cd backend`
+- `cd server`
 - `go run .`

-### frontend
+### client

-- `cd frontend`
+- `cd client`
 - `npm i`
 - `npm run start`